wanyuac/aln2mut/README.md

 # Identifying mutations from FASTA-format sequence alignments

-Note (8 June 2025): this script has been incorporated as a module of [rasti](https://github.com/wanyuac/rasti).
-Please refer to the latter for updates.
+Note (8 June 2025): this script has been incorporated into [rasti](https://github.com/wanyuac/rasti) as a module.
+Please refer to script [Alignment.py](https://github.com/wanyuac/rasti/blob/main/module/Alignment.py) of rasti for updates.

 Development environment: Python v3.8.5, pandas v1.2.4.